Brian Sampson (footballer): West Perth (WAFL)

 He joined West Australian Football League club West Perth in 1967 and played 49 games, including a premiership in 1969 with the team captain-coached by Polly Farmer.
 During his time in Western Australia he represented their interstate team.

 Bricklayer

 Brain's father was a bricklayer and Brian followed in his footsteps running his own bricklaying business and won the Apprenticeship Commission of Victoria's Best Overall Apprentice in bricklaying in 1959.

 Brian then trained another 13 other apprentices himself; one of whom, Chris Reid, won Holmesglen College of Tafe Employer Award for "Best Overall Apprentice" in 1991.

 Artist

 Bonsai

-Brian's other passion in life was the art of bonsai and he became acclaimed throughout Australia as a bonsai expert and speaker at clubs.
-His brought his love of native Australian trees into his art of Bonsai.
+Brian's other passion in life was the art of bonsai and he became acclaimed throughout Australia as a bonsai speaker at clubs.
+His brought his knowledge of native Australian trees into his art of Bonsai.
 And against the normal trend of using standard miniature bonsai pots he created bonsai with ceramic pots and ceramic scenes.
 This was featured on ABC Television and on C31/D44 Melbourne show Eastern Newsbeat.